navcoin/navcoin/doc/developer-notes.md

 to the `debug.log` file.

-To enable it, run configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.
+To enable it, run configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run navcoind.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at navcoind startup or `navcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
-It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.
+It can be toggled off again with `navcoin-cli logging [] '["lock"]'`.

 ### Assertions and Checks